 Monte Carlo simulation was first developed by Stanislaw Ulam in the 1940s.
 Ulam was a mathematician who worked on the Manhattan Project.
 Initially, the method was derived to solve the problem of determining the average distance neutrons would travel through various materials.
 The method was named after the Monte Carlo Casino in Monaco since the randomness of the outcomes that is crucial to games such as roulette or dices is essential for Monte Carlo simulations.

 In essence, the Monte Carlo simulation can be used in almost any probabilistic problem.
 This explains why it can be used in different fields, including statistics, finance, engineering, and science.

 Theory of Monte Carlo Simulation

 The main ideas behind the Monte Carlo simulation are the repeated random sampling of inputs of the random variable and the aggregation of the results.
 The variable with a probabilistic nature is assigned a random value.
 The model is then calculated based on the random value.
 The result of the model is recorded, and the process is repeated.
-Usually, the process is repeated hundreds or thousand of times.
+Usually, the process is repeated hundreds or thousands of times.
 When the simulation is complete, the results can be averaged to determine the estimated value.

 Application in Finance